 See common area definition in the Davis-Stirling Act at Civil Code §4095(a).
 There is a subset of common areas called exclusive use common areas.
 Maintenance responsibilities for exclusive use common areas are often assigned to owners but may vary from association to association depending on their governing documents.

-See maintenance duties for planned unit developments.
+See maintenance duties for planned developments.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.